supertommy/craft/README.md

 ### Tests

 Other example usages can be found in the tests.
 They are in the cleverly named `craftTests.swift`.

+### Notes

+It is recommended that you work with or through the `Promise` type.
+There is a `Deferred` type that does the heavy lifting but it is not intended to be used directly.
+Any creation should also be done through the `Craft` class.
+It is not recommended to create your own `Promise` or `Deferred` instances via their constructors.

 ### Suggestions, Improvements, Questions